curl/curl/docs/libcurl/opts/CURLOPT_COOKIELIST.md

 regular HTTP-style header (Set-Cookie: ...) format.
 This option also enables the cookie engine.
 This adds that single cookie to the internal cookie store.

-We strongly advice against loading cookies from a HTTP header file, as that is an inferior data exchange format.
+We strongly advice against loading cookies from an HTTP header file, as that is an inferior data exchange format.

 Exercise caution if you are using this option and multiple transfers may occur.
 If you use the Set-Cookie format and the string does not specify a